Introduction

 Li-ion battery degradation isn't caused by a single factor but rather by a complex interplay of causes.
 Here's a breakdown of the primary contributors:

-Cycle Aging: The repeated charging and discharging of Li-ion batteries causes structural changes within the electrodes.
+Cycle Ageing: The repeated charging and discharging of Li-ion batteries causes structural changes within the electrodes.
 Lithium ions lose mobility over time, and the electrode materials themselves can crack and degrade, leading to a loss of capacity and power.

 State of Health (SoH) Across Time Under Varied Temperature Conditions.